Ares-Developers/Ares-docs/bugfixes/type2/waves.rst

 ================================================

-:tag:`IsSonic=yes` waves were hardcoded to disappear if they were farther away from their source than six diagonal cells, equalling a cell range of about 8.5.
+:tag:`IsSonic=yes` waves were hardcoded to disappear if they were farther away from their source than six diagonal cells, equaling a cell range of about 8.5.
 If the weapon's range was longer than that, the sonic waves would dissolve before reaching their target.